isabella232/bcps/README.md

 Please also add your WIP to the "WIP Listing" below.

-_All contributions to this repo require a [GPA Signed Contributor License Agreement](CLA.md) (which will be needed to submit to other organizations like IETF and W3C)._
+_All contributions to this repo require a [Signed Contributor License Agreement](CLA.md) (which will be needed if we submit to other organizations like IETF, W3C, Linux Foundation, etc.)._

 ### WIP Listing